 Long-term equity compensation is intended to provide a variable pay opportunity that rewards long-term performance by the Company as a whole and serves as a significant incentive to remain with the Company.
-The compensation committee obtains an opinion of GK Partners as to the reasonableness and competitiveness of each award to a named executive officer.
+In establishing long-term equity compensation awards, the compensation committee has considered the above-market returns generated by the Company.

-On February 24, 2015, the Subcommittee granted options to Messrs.
+On February 29, 2016, the Subcommittee granted options to Messrs.
 Lorber (250,000 shares), Lampen (62,500 shares), Kirkland (37,500 shares) and Bell (37,500 shares) to recognize past and current performance and to serve as a means of incentivizing and retaining key employees.
-The options are nonqualified options with a ten-year term with cliff vesting on the fourth anniversary of grant and have an exercise price equal to the market price on the date of grant (\$23.10).
+The options are nonqualified options with a ten-year term with cliff vesting on the fourth anniversary of grant and have an exercise price equal to the market price on the date of grant (\$23.23).
 The options have dividend equivalent rights.
-GK Partners has reviewed the Company's dividend equivalent policy and has provided its opinion that equity grants that include dividend equivalents are a means of management compensation that are appropriate and consistent with the Company's strategy with respect to dividend policy (and the critical importance thereof).
-Shares received upon exercise of the February 24, 2015 option grants will be subject to the Company's Equity Retention and Hedging Policy.
+Shares received upon exercise of the February 29, 2016 option grants will be subject to the Company's Equity Retention and Hedging Policy.
 See "Equity Retention Policy."